Hristina Veljanova

 Hristina Veljanova has been a project assistant at the Department of the Foundations of Law - Section "Law and IT" since March 2020.
 Her research interests are in the fields of ethics of technology, machine ethics, robot ethics, computer ethics and theories of justice.
 She has worked on several national and international projects and dealt with topics such as trust and trustworthiness in ICT, cyber security in SMEs, networked and automated driving, learning analytics in universities.
 She is doing her PhD at the Institute of Philosophy with a thesis on Values by Design in autonomous driving.

-►VERDI - Trust in digitalization using the example of [semi-]autonomous driving and driver assistance systems:
+► VERDI - Trust in digitalization using the example of systems for [partially] autonomous driving and driver assistance systems: